tzuhsien/Voice-conversion-evaluation/README.md

 We provide several dataset parsers in the directory of parsers.
 The default parser is the same as the dataset name.
 You can name the dataset by yourself and specify a particular parser.

 # Inference
-Easy to inference several voice conversion models with a unified I/O interface.
+Utilize a unified I/O interface to inference voice conversion models.
 You should prepare metadata before you inference voice conversion models.

-After inferencing voice conversion models, the metadata will be copy into the output directory and add the relative paths of converted audios.
+After inferencing voice conversion models, the relative path of converted audios will be add into the metadata, and the metadata will be copied into the output directory.

-All of the pretrained models can find in [releases](https://github.com/tzuhsien/Voice-conversion-evaluation/releases).
+All of the pretrained models can be found in [releases](https://github.com/tzuhsien/Voice-conversion-evaluation/releases).
 Please put the checkpoints into the corresponding model directory, e.g. ```models/any2any/AdaIN-VC/checkpoints```.

-There is an example for inference below.
+There is an example for inference.
 ```
   python inference.py \
     -m examples/metadata_example.json \